alexeygrigorev/mlwiki.org/index.php/Bar_Chart.md

 ---
-title: "Bar Chart"
 layout: default
 permalink: /index.php/Bar_Chart
+tags:
+- plots
+- r
+title: Bar Chart
 ---

-# Bar Chart

 ## Bar Chart
 Bar Chart, or Bar Plot or Bar Graph
 - This is a [Plot](Plot) that can be useful for [Exploratory Data Analysis](Exploratory_Data_Analysis)